 BA Environmental Geography, Colgate University

-Ms. Lane has worked extensively both in the public and private sector through her time spent on state-level clean energy advocacy for environmental non-profit PennFuture, and on demand-side management planning and implementation for utilities company National Grid.
+Ms. Lane has worked extensively both in the public and private sector through her time spent on state-level clean energy advocacy for environmental non-profit PennFuture, and on demand-side management planning and implementation for National Grid.
 In this capacity, Ms. Lane has led stakeholder engagement, provided testimony, served as an expert witness, and drafted legislation on matters pertaining to energy efficiency and renewable energy.
-Her experience in both the private and public sectors gives her a unique perspective on tackling energy issues and analyzing policies which lie at the intersection of both business and public interests.
+Her experience in both the private and public sectors gives her a unique perspective on tackling energy issues and analyzing policies at the intersection of both business and public interests.

-Ms. Lane holds a Master of Arts in Environmental Policy and Planning from Tufts University, and a Bachelor of Arts in Environmental Geography from Colgate University.
+Ms. Lane holds a Master of Arts in Environmental Policy and Planning from Tufts University and a Bachelor of Arts in Environmental Geography from Colgate University.